thiyagu06/zally-gradle-plugin/README.md

 ## Advantages
  - no need to host and maintain zally server
  - export violation reports into different file format (json, html)
+ - setup rules to define max number of violation allowed in the spec for each severity
- - Integrate zally as part of your build task for faster feedback.
+ - Integrate zally as part of your build task for faster feedback
  - no external dependency like nodejs or go for running webUI and CLI

 ### How to run locally